dsebastien/obsidian-replicate/README.md

 ## Features

-- Generate images using Replicate.com

-Future: generate text, summarize, etc
+- Image generation

+Future: text generation.

 ## Configuration

 ### General

-- Replicate.com API Key: the API key to use
+- Replicate.com API Key: the Replicate.com API key to use
+- Copy output to clipboard: if you want to copy the output to the clipboard automatically
+- Disable safety checker: if you want to disable the safety checker (Replication parameter: disable_safety_checker)

 ### Image generation

-- Model: the name of the image generation model to use
+- Image generation model: the name of the image generation model to use (Replicate parameter: model)
-- Model version: if you want to enforce using a specific model version
+- Image generation model version: if you want to enforce using a specific model version (Replicate parameter: version)
 - Number of images to generate (1-4) (num_outputs)
-- Aspect ration: 1:1, 16:9, ... (aspect_ratio)
+- Images aspect ratio: 1:1, 16:9, ... (aspect_ratio)
-- Output format: webp, jpg, png, etc (output_format)
+- Images output format: webp, jpg, png, etc (output_format)
-- Output quality: 0-100 (best) (output_quality)
+- Images output quality: 0-100 (best) (output_quality)
-- Disable safety checker: if you want to disable the safety checker (disable_safety_checker)

 ## News & support

-To stay up to date about this plugin, Obsidian in general, Personal Knowledge Management and note-taking, subscribe to [my newsletter](https://dsebastien.net/#/portal/signup).
+To stay up to date about this plugin, Obsidian in general, Personal Knowledge Management and note-taking, subscribe to [my newsletter](https://dsebastien.net).
 Note that the best way to support my work is to become a paid subscriber ❤️.